Petar Grašo: 2019-present: Standalone singles and performances

 On 10 November 2019, Grašo performed a medley together with singer Nina Badrić and Ante Gelo Band at the Zlatni Studio 2019 Awards.
 The medley consisted of the songs "Rekao si", "Trebam nekoga", "Čarobno jutro" and "Ako te pitaju".
 On 27 December 2020, he participated at the talk show 5.com s Danielom on Hrvatska Radiotelevizija where he performed the song "Trebam nekoga" together with Ante Gelo Band.

 On 26 June 2023, Grašo released "Nemoj" together with Croatian singer Nina Badrić.
 A music video for the song, showing the duo playing each other's love interests premiered the same day.
 The song had premiered through a live performance by the duo the day before at the Melodije Jadrana.
+The song was highly commercially successful, debuting at number one on the Crotian HR Top 40 chart.
 On 30 October 2023, he performed on guitar at a restaurant together with singer Jelena Rozga; they sang the songs "Pisi mi" and "Oprosti mi pape".
+The video caught media attention as they were accompanied by Croatian actor Goran Bogdan.
 On 21 April, Grašo's guest appearance on Macedonian talk show Eden na Eden was broadcast on Kanal 5.
 A brief teaser had been released on YouTube 3 days prior in which the singer briefly discussed his hiatus from music in the period between 2006 and 2011.

 On 30 August 2024, Grašo appeared on the sixth edition of the "Trag u beskraju" concert held in commemoration of Oliver Dragojević's death.
 He performed the song "Navika" together with Rozga.
+On 25 October 2024, he released the song "Šta bi ja bez tebe" by the Huljić duo as the opening song of the TV show U dobru i zlu broadcast on Nova TV.
+He decided to record the entire song after a request by the audience from hearing the chorus in the opening of the show.
+Additionally, he filmed a music video in black--and-white which featured three actors: Filip Juričić, Iva Mihalić and Mirna Medaković Stepinac.
+The song was highly commercially successful, reaching the top of the HR Top 40 in its third week on the chart for the issue dated 11 November 2024.

+On 14 March 2026, Grašo gave a concert in Skopje together with Doris Dragović as a guest performer.
+He also gave an interview for Backstage Media on 25 February 2026 as a promotion of the concert.
+To promote the concert, he gave an interview for Macedonian TV Channel Sitel on 2 March and newspaper Sloboden Pečat on 4 March 2026 where he further spoke about Dragović and her mark on the music field in the ex-Yugoslav area.
+At the concert, the two appeared together to perform their duet "Sto je od mene ostalo".